The Savage Nation: Feud with Sean Hannity

 Savage has been involved in a personal dispute with talk show host Sean Hannity, whose slot on Cumulus he replaced at the beginning of 2014.
 Savage said about Hannity: "My competitor doesn’t have the capacity to go beyond the Democrat–Republican talking points.
 That's all he's ever done.
 That's all he can do.
 He has no education.
 I'm just going to lay it on the line, I'm not going to mince words."

 2016 United States presidential election

 Savage was widely credited with helping Donald Trump become President of the United States and is known as the "Godfather of Trumpamania".

 End of terrestrial syndication

 In January 2019, The Savage Nation was cut to two hours, only one of which is carried on terrestrial radio; the second hour is carried exclusively as a podcast.
-On September 30, 2020, Savage announced that Cumulus Media and Westwood One withdrew the terrestrial radio show from syndication on January 1, 2021, leaving only the podcast; he also stated he was under a gag order as to why the change was being made.
+On September 30, 2020, Savage announced that Cumulus Media and Westwood One withdrew the terrestrial radio show from syndication after December 31, 2020, leaving only the podcast; he also stated he was under a gag order as to why the change was being made.